fonnesbeck/git_tutorial/PITCHME.md

 ![inline](images/github-create-repo-01.png)

+Note:
-^ Log in to GitHub, then click on the icon in the top right corner to create a new repository
+ Log in to GitHub, then click on the icon in the top right corner to create a new repository

 ---